We have powers to try Buchanan - army court

-Ssekaana directed Buchanan's lawyers to file written submissions by September 30, to which the AG will reply to by October 5.
+The judge, Ssekaana directed Buchanan's lawyers to file written submissions by September 30, to which AG will reply to by October 5.
 He will base on the submissions to give his ruling on December 6.

-On August 20, 2019, Buchanan was arraigned before the General Court Martial and charged with unlawful possession of a firearm and ammunition.
-Buchanan denied the charges and he was remanded to Kigo Prison.
+On August 20, 2019, Buchanan was arraigned before the GCM and charged with unlawful possession of a firearm and ammunition.
+Buchanan denied the charges and he was remanded to Kigo Prisons.

-Subsequently, he petitioned the civil court, seeking proceedings against him at the army court terminated.
+Subsequently, he petitioned civil court, seeking proceedings against him at the army court terminated.

 Buchanan argues that charges preferred against him under the UPDF Act constitute illegality, hence a nullity.

-In his affidavit, Buchanan states that the Uganda Police Force and UPDF committed a legal error by entertaining the charges preferred against him at the army court.
+In his affidavit, Buchanan states Uganda Police Force (UPF) and UPDF committed a legal error by entertaining the charges preferred against him at the army court.

-He contends that Tukacungura committed a procedural and legal irregularity by failing to advise the General Court Martial panel about the quasi-judicial limited jurisdiction of the court on handling criminal matters.
+He contends that Tukacungura committed a procedural and legal irregularity by failing to advise the GCM panel about the quasi-judicial limited jurisdiction of the court on handling criminal matters.

-"The mistake of the judge advocate's failure not to properly advise the General Court Martial was detrimental to the applicant's fundamental legal rights," reads the suit in part.
+"The mistake of the judge advocate's failure not to properly advise GCM was detrimental to the applicant's fundamental legal rights, "reads part of the court documents.

 Last month, Buchanan was arrested at Fancy Hotel in Munyonyo after he had gone to meet his business acquaintances.

-He reportedly came across three other suspects who were locked up in a car with South Sudan registration arguing over a gold consignment and was arrested after he tried to intervene in the matter by operatives of the Chieftaincy of Military Intelligence (CMI).
+He reportedly came across three other suspects who were locked up in a Sudanese registered vehicle arguing over a gold consignment and was arrested after he tried to intervene in the matter by the Chieftaincy of Military Intelligence (CMI).

-Among the cases currently being investigated by CMI include a $300,000 case reported against Buchanan by Libyans who claim he duped them about gold deposits linked to former Libyan leader Muammar Gaddafi and another case involving South Korea nationals.
+Among the cases currently being investigated by CMI include a $300,000 case reported against Buchanan by Libyans who claim he duped them about the late Muammar Gaddafi gold deposits which he was aware of and another case involving South Korean nationals.

-CMI is also investigating allegations that he is linked to the death of a Belgium national Eric Yvomr who committed suicide at Vermigo Apartments after reportedly losing billions of shillings in fake gold deals in May this year.
+CMI is also investigating allegations that he is linked to the death of Belgian national Eric Yvomr, 54, who committed suicide at Vermigo apartments after reportedly losing billions of shillings in fake gold deals in May this year.